-Everything bagel 🗆 🗙 All graph ic widgets in one d a place to enter text My first checkbox!
-My first Radio! ✓ My second checkbox! ○ My second Radio!
-This is the default Text not to type anything should you decide 🛕 A second multi-line X Combobox 1 ₹ Listbox 1 Listbox 2 Listbox 3 75 Spin Box 1 25 10 Your Folder Def ault Folder Browse - Submit Cancel
+Everything bagel 🗆 🗙

+All graph ic widgets in one

+My first checkbox!
+My first Radio! ✓ My second checkbox!○ My second Radio!

+This is the default Text not to type anything should you decide 🛕 A second multi-line X

+Combobox 1 ₹

+Listbox 1 Listbox 2 Listbox 3 75 → Spin Box 1 → 10

+Your Folder Def ault Folder Browse -

+Submit Cancel